 you want to increase hardness, small is beautiful. |

 Grain boundaries are very serious obstacles for moving dislocations.
 In our military analogy, they act like fortified borders between states.
 The smaller the grains, the more grain boundaries you have, the harder the material will be.

 |Unimaginative, as engineers sometimes tend to be, we named this hardening mechanism "grain size hardening".
 But scientists are often quite imaginative when if comes to naming new things, not to mention using good scientific names for unscientific purposes.
 I'll give you examples in this link.|

 |Back to the boring stuff.
 If you make your grains four times smaller, hardness will go up two-fold.
 No equations.
 I promised.
 But you realize there is a square root in there somewhere.
 Below, you can "see" it|

-get a linear relationship if you plot the data vs. one over the square root of
+Note that you get a linear relationship if you plot the data vs. one over the square root

-the grain size (see how cunningly I avoid equations?).
-In carbon steel the
+of the grain size (see how cunningly I avoid equations?).
+In carbon steel the numbers are

 So grain size hardening can quadruple the hardness!